 Accounting for around 60% of all premiums written in the non-life segment, motor vehicle insurance (including compulsory motorists' third party liability [CMTPL] covers and motor hull [CASCO] insurance) is by far the largest sub-sector in the Iranian non life insurance market.
 On its own, the motor vehicle insurance sub-sector rates are substantial in global terms.
-Annual premiums should reach USD3.9bn in 2016, an increase of 0.6% compared to 2015 in US dollar terms.
-In local currency terms premiums are expected to increase by 15.0%.
+Annual premiums should reach USD3.8bn in 2016, an a fall of 9.9% compared to 2015 in US dollar terms.
+In local currency terms premiums are expected to increase by 11.6%.

 Moving forward, the potential lifting of sanctions will provide a substantial boost to the autos market in Iran, and the BMI Autos team expect to see substantial increases in new vehicle sales.
-As the lifting of sanctions will only be fully finalised by the end of the year, we forecast sales growth of 20% in 2016 as more brands enter the market and consumers take advantage of an unprecedented level of variety.
-This would take to the market to 2mn units - a new high for Iran and a reflection of real growth rather than just a return to pre-sanction levels.
-By 2017, we see the volumes reaching 2.2mn units, with an improved economy and favourable demographics adding to the choice of brands as key drivers of growth.

-This sales growth will support an increase in the total vehicle fleet size from 14.8mn units in 2016 to 20.8mn in 2020, creating a positive environment for growth in motor insurance premiums.
+As the lifting of sanctions will only be fully finalised by the end of the year, we forecast sales growth of 19.8% in 2016 as more brands enter the market and consumers take advantage of an unprecedented level of variety.
+This would take to the market to 1.3mn units - a new high for Iran and a reflection of real growth rather than just a return to pre-sanction levels.
+By 2017, we see the volumes of vehicle sales reaching 1.4mn units, with an improved economy and favourable demographics adding to the choice of brands as key drivers of growth.
+This sales growth will support an increase in the total vehicle fleet size from 17.1mn units in 2016 to 23.8mn in 2020, creating a positive environment for growth in motor insurance premiums.